mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### The security issue
 Hey remember like fifteen minutes ago when this post was about webpages?

-I'm guessing Qantas didn't _want_ to send the customer their passport number, phone number, and staff comments about them, so I wanted to tell Qantas that they were doing that.
+I'm guessing Qantas didn't _want_ to send the customer their passport number, phone number, and staff comments about them, so I wanted to let them know their website was doing that.

+#### Unblending the smoothie
-I also don't know why it did that.
-Maybe the website just sends you _all_ the data it knows about you, and then only shows you the bits that are relevant.
+But why does the website even send you all that stuff in the first place?
+I don't know, but to speculate wildly: Maybe the website just sends you _all_ the data it knows about you, and then only shows you your name, flight times, etc, while leaving the passport number etc. still in the page.

-Qantas, then, would want to "unblend the smoothie", if you will, and make it so the website just sends the data it wants to show you, not the whole smoothie.
+If that were true, then Qantas would want to unblend the digital smoothie they've sent you, if you will.
+They'd want to change it so that they only send you your name and flight times and stuff (which are a key ingredient of the smoothie to be sure), not the whole identity fraud smoothie.

 ### Smoothie evangelism